 WESTPAC (see addendum, section III) initiated the “UNESCO/IOC Regional Network of Training and Research Centres in the Western Pacific” in 2008, aiming to improve regional capability and capacity in a sustainable and systematic manner through the establishment of regional training and research centres in national oceanographic institutes or universities based on the host institution’s scientific specialization and recognition.
 The RTRCs shall provide training and research opportunities to young scientists, mainly from developing countries within and outside the WESTPAC region with emphasis on combined modes of face-to-face training, hands-on exercises and training-through-research.
 The UNESCO/IOC Regional Training and Research Centre on Ocean Dynamics and Climate (IOC RTRC-ODC) was officially established at the First Institute of Oceanography, State Oceanic Administration (FIO, SOA) of China, in 2010.
 In addition, other RTRCs on different marine scientific areas are being developed with interested countries in the region

-Within the framework of the International Oceanographic Data and Information Exchange (IODE) programme of the IOC, the OceanTeacher Global Academy (OTGA) project implemented (2015–2018).
+Within the framework of the International Oceanographic Data and Information Exchange (IODE) programme of the IOC, the OceanTeacher Global Academy (OTGA) project has been implemented (2015–2018).
 This project is promoting the establishment and supporting the operation of OTGA Regional Training Centres (OTGA RTCs) in Colombia, USA, Belgium, Senegal, Kenya, Mozambique, South Africa, India, Malaysia and China (see addendum, section III)

 In addition to establishing such centres IOC will network these centres in order to: